Stock markets plunge amid recession fears in US, tensions in West Asia

 Additionally, the fall in the Japanese Nikkei 225 index, which plunged as much as 10% on Monday, also contributed to Indian markets nosediving, VK Vijayakumar, chief investment strategist at Geojit Financial Services, was quoted as saying by Business Standard.

 This came amid a rapid appreciation in the Japanese currency after the Bank of Japan raised interest rates to 0.25%.
-The rise in the value of the Yen forced many investors to unwind the carry trade.
+The rise in value of the Yen forced many investors to unwind the carry trade.

 The carry trade is an investment strategy in which investors borrow money from a country with low interest rates, through a weaker currency, and reinvest it in another country’s assets that provide higher returns.

-Another factor is the geopolitical tensions in West Asia following the Israeli attacks on at least 10 targets across seven locations in Lebanon’s Beirut on July 30.
+Another reason for Monday’s crash is the geopolitical tensions that have been stoked in West Asia after Israel attacked at least 10 targets across seven locations in Lebanon’s Beirut on July 30.

 An alleged Israeli strike also killed Palestinian militant group Hamas’ top leader Ismail Haniyeh in Iran’s Tehran on July 31.
 After Haniyeh’s killing, Iran’s Supreme Leader Ayatollah Ali Khamenei vowed to take revenge against Israel.

-US Secretary of State Antony Blinken has warned the Group of Seven countries that an attack by Iran and Hezbollah against Israel could commence on Monday, Axios quoted three unidentified officials has saying.
+US Secretary of State Antony Blinken has warned the Group of Seven countries that an attack by Iran and Hezbollah against Israel could take place on Monday, Axios quoted three unidentified officials as saying.

 Apart from the US, the G7 includes Canada, France, Germany, Italy, Japan and the United Kingdom.